banos/xxtmp-testmvc/tests/README.md

 $ npm run test -- --framework=angularjs

   angularjs
-    TodoMVC
+    TobuyMVC
-      No Todos
+      No Tobuys
         ✓ should hide #main and #footer (201ms)
-      New Todo
+      New Tobuy
         ✓ should allow me to add tobuy items (548ms)
         ✓ should clear text input field when an item is added (306ms) ✓ should trim text input (569ms)